-For lung transplant, researchers surprised to learn bigger appears to be betterAugust 1st, 2013 in Surgery /
+For lung transplant, researchers surprised to learn bigger appears to be betterAugust 1, 2013 in Medicine & Health / Surgery

 Transplant teams have long tried to match the size of donor lungs to the size of the recipient as closely as possible, concerned that lungs of the wrong size could lead to poor lung function and poor outcomes.
 But new Johns Hopkins-led research suggests that oversized donor lungs may instead be the best option for patients, finding they are associated with a 30 percent increased chance of survival one year after the operation.